 There are staff from the Clean Energy Regulator and the Emissions Reduction Assurance Committee Secretariat who are present to note any questions, particularly in regard to implementation issues raised today.

 Following the presentation, which should take around 20 minutes, we will hold about 20 minutes of questions and answers so we can address the issues most important to you and to inform our frequently asked questions that should be published on the website and answered during future webinars.
 I note that the webinar may finish before the full hour, depending on the questions submitted.

-The chat function is disabled through this webinar, so please submit your questions via the question and answer function that you should find at the top of your Teams screen.
+The chat function is disabled through this webinar, so please submit your questions via the question-and-answer function that you should find at the top of your Teams screen.